Agata Kulesza

-Agata Kulesza is a Polish actress who has appeared on film, television, and stage.
-She has won four Polish Film Awards; three for her leading roles in the films Rose (2011), Ida (2013), and 25 lat niewinności.
-Sprawa Tomka Komendy (2020); and for her supporting role in I'm a Killer (2016).
+Kulesza has won four Polish Film Awards and received total 12 nominations; three for her leading roles in the films Rose (2011), Ida (2013), and 25 Years of Innocence (2020); and for her supporting role in I'm a Killer (2016).
+In 2014 she received Order of Polonia Restituta.
+Kulesza is a member of the Polish Film Academy.

 Early life

-Kulesza was born and raised in Szczecin, West Pomeranian Voivodeship, the daughter of a sailor.
+Kulesza was born on 27 September 1971 and raised in Szczecin, West Pomeranian Voivodeship, the daughter of a sailor.
 While she was in high school, she decided she wanted to be an actress; in 1994, she graduated from the Aleksander Zelwerowicz National Academy of Dramatic Art in Warsaw.